KLapper Deployment Guide

 2. Select SharePoint:

-1. Log into SQL using an AD account and execute the following script
+Log into the SQL using an AD account and execute the following script

-1. --Create a contained database user for the Service Prinicple
+1. Create a contained database user for the Service Principal

 1. CREATE USER [AppRegistrationName] FROM EXTERNAL PROVIDER;

-2. --Assign the desired roles to the Service Prinicipal
+2. Assign the desires roles to the Service Principal

 1. ALTER ROLE db_datareader ADD MEMBER [AppRegistrationName];